 Context and research themes

-LRC is assigned to the director for the environment in the Radiation Protection-Environment Unit (PRP-ENV).
+LRC is assigned to the Director for the environment in the Health and Environment Pole (PSE).
 Its main research area concerns radionuclide transport and transfer in the environment.

 Research objectives of LRC include:

 - identification, quantification and understanding, using controlled environment and field experiments, of phenomena involving transport, transfer and accumulation of pollutants from nuclear applications (radionuclides and associated chemical substances) in and between marine, estuarine, atmospheric and coastal compartments, and their effects;

 - quantification and understanding of the evolution of radioactivity levels in marine, estuarine and terrestrial ecosystems through field campaigns and experiments;

 - development of models describing the main mechanisms that affect pollutants resulting from nuclear applications (radionuclides and associated chemical substances) in marine environments, including the English Channel, North Sea and Bay of Biscay;

 - participation in the metrology network of the Environmental Sample Processing and Metrology Department (STEME) and its comparison exercises;

 - collection of environmental monitoring samples and contribution to the use of monitoring systems located in the north field workshop and LRC, for the Environmental Radioactivity Analysis and Monitoring Department (SESURE);

 - participation in radioecological research performed in nuclear sites in northwestern France in coordination with SESURE;